 - Insurance expense is paid in advance for the whole year, and it is fixed in nature.
 So it will be part of a fixed cost.
 In the present case, the Insurance expense for the whole year is $3,600.
 So, for one-month Insurance expense will be $300 ($3,600 / 12).

 Example – 3

-The Company’s short-run cost function is given by the C = 210 + 51 Q, where C is the total cost of the company and Q is the quantity of output.
-Calculate the fixed cost of the company?
+The Company’s short-run cost function is given by the C = 210 + 51 Q, where C is the company’s total cost and Q is the quantity of output.
+Next, calculate the fixed cost of the company?

 As the fixed cost is part of the cost of the production, which is not dependent on Quantity of Output, i.e., it is independent of the Q, from the short-run cost function given by the C = 210 + 51 Q, it can be seen that 210 is independent of the Q. So, in the present case fixed cost is 210 (unit of money).